Transition exhibitors

 Goals Beyond Grass provide inclusive opportunities.
 They provide Powerchair Football, Inclusive Cycling, and PAN Football.
 They aim to deliver inclusive sessions across Gloucestershire helping disabled children and adults to reduce isolation and meet new people within their community by trying new sports and games.

-Goals Beyond Grass deliver PAN Football in both Gloucester and the Forest of Dean, Powerchair Football in Gloucester and Bristol and Cycling county wide.
+Goals Beyond Grass deliver PAN Football in both Gloucester and the Forest of Dean, Powerchair Football in Gloucester and Bristol and cycling county wide.
 They also deliver social opportunities in Gloucester.

 Guideposts Trust

 Guideposts Trust are a UK-based charity working with adults in local communities to help them access the support, opportunities and skills they need to overcome social inequalities, improve their wellbeing and change their lives.
-They offer a Stroud Hub for adults with learning disabilities, along with Connect groups and one to one services.
+They offer a Stroud Hub for adults with learning disabilities, along with Connect groups and one-to-one services.

 Home From Home Care